zulip/zulip/api_docs/deploying-bots.md

 from your main Zulip server.
 The sequence of events in a successful Botserver interaction are:

-1. Your bot user is mentioned or receives a private message:
+1. Your bot user is mentioned or receives a direct message:

     ```
     @**My Bot User** hello world